 Dog’s eye is similar to a human eye.
 Dogs can see objects in the dark as humans.
 Healthy Border collies can see in the dark much better than humans.

-There are rods present in the eyes of the dogs, which help them in the collection of light and focuses on the objects.
+There are rods present in the eyes of the dogs, which help them in the collection of light and focus on the objects.
 These rods are present in the retina of their eye.
-Light also enters in the dog’s eye through the cornea and then the pupil like humans.
+Light also enters the dog’s eye through the cornea and then the pupil like in humans.
 Further, it expands and contracts to control the amount of light.

 Human eyes have three different types of cones from the red to violet spectrum whereas Border collies have more rods and fewer cones in their retinas.
 They have just two types of cones.
 More rods mean better eyesight vision at night.
 Border collies have a layer of eye tissue known as tapetum lucidum which lacks in humans.
 The function of these tissues is to reflect the light into the retina and provide clear eyesight vision.